typesafehub/prod-suite-management-doc/guides/k8s-microservices/src/main/paradox/index.md

 ### About Chirper

 Chirper is a Lagom-based microservices system that aims to simulate a Twitter-like website.
-It's configured for both Maven and SBT builds but this guide will be using the Maven example.
+It's configured for both Maven and SBT builds, but this guide will be using the Maven example.

 Deploying to Kubernetes requires the use of Docker images for each service.
 Chirper leverages [fabric8's docker-maven-plugin](https://dmp.fabric8.io/) to produce Docker images as part of